Bobby Langton: Playing career

 Born in Burscough, he signed for Blackburn Rovers from youth team Burscough Victoria in 1937.
 He became the team's leading scorer in his second season with fourteen goals but his career was curtailed by the Second World War which he spent part of as an infantryman in India, although when stationed in Northern Ireland he did help Glentoran to win the Irish Cup in 1945.

 He won the first of eleven England caps in a 7–2 defeat of Ireland in 1946 and would go on to play for the national team until 1950 by which time he had changed clubs twice, first to Preston North End for £16,000 in 1948 and then on to Bolton Wanderers for a then club record of £20,000 in November 1949.
-At Bolton he provided many goals for Willie Moir and Nat Lofthouse, picking up a losers medal in the "Matthews Final", in which he made a goal for Moir.
+At Bolton he provided many goals for Willie Moir and Nat Lofthouse, picking up a runners-up medal in the "Matthews Final", in which he assisted a goal for Moir.

 In dispute with Bolton in the run up to the final, it proved to be Langton's final game for the club.
 He returned to Blackburn Rovers in September 1953 and served them for a further three years before seeing out his professional career back in Northern Ireland with Ards.
 Langton then went into non-league football, with three seasons at Wisbech Town before moving to Kidderminster Harriers and finally seeing his career out with a one-month spell at Colwyn Bay.